 - all variants should be described in relation to an accepted reference sequence (see Reference Sequences).

-- when variants are not reported in relation to a genomic reference sequence from a recent genome build, the preferred reference sequence is the reference suggested by the MANE project (see Ensembl or NCBI)
+- when variants are reported in relation to a transcript, the preferred reference sequence is the reference suggested by the MANE project (see Ensembl or NCBI)

 - the reference sequence used must contain the residue(s) described to be changed.